 There's your problem right there.

 Does this author not understand how dumb this makes him look?
-You downloaded an entire app for a $5 coupon on something you probably were overcharged for in the first place?
+You downloaded an entire app, in the checkout line, for a $5 coupon on something you were likely overcharged for in the first place?

 Even when you’re lacking in a store-specific app, your apps will let you pay by app.
 You just need to figure out (or remember, if you ever knew) whether your gardener or your hair salon takes Venmo, Cash App, PayPal, or one of the new bank-provided services such as Zelle and Paze.